nasa/cumulus-docs/docs/deploy_existing.md

 ###### vpc

 You probably already have at least 1 vpc associated with your existing deployment, but its subnets can be transitory in nature depending on what kind of load balancing and/or docker activities are taking place at a given time.
 Thus, you must identify at least one persistent subnet to use as a subnet ID (you may only specify one).
-Navigate to  [AWS EC2 > Auto Scaling Groups](https://console.aws.amazon.com/ec2/autoscaling/home) and note the Availibility Zones (probably us-east-1a) and note the "Availibility Zone" (e.g., us-east-1a).
+Navigate to  [AWS EC2 > Auto Scaling Groups](https://console.aws.amazon.com/ec2/autoscaling/home) and note the "Availibility Zone" (e.g., us-east-1a).
 Next, visit [AWS VPC](https://console.aws.amazon.com/vpc/home) and click on "Subnets".
 Copy the 'VPC' value into 'vpcId' and the appropriate 'Subnet ID' value, based on the Availability Zone value you just saw on the Auto Scaling Groups page, into 'subnets'.
 If you have no vpc and/or subnets, do not include the vpc section in your new configuration.

-**Note** : If you see the error "The availability zones of the specified subnets and the Auto Scaling group do not match" in AWS > CloudFormation > Stacks > Stack Detail > Events appear while this stack is being deployed, it means you've chosen a subnet that isn't correct; this could be due to load balancing happening at different times.
-Try to pick the "1a" subnet, which seems to serve as some sort of default, if you have multiples to choose from.
+**Note** : If you see the error "The availability zones of the specified subnets and the Auto Scaling group do not match" in AWS > CloudFormation > Stacks > Stack Detail > Events appears while this stack is being deployed, it means you've chosen a subnet that isn't correct; this could be due to load balancing happening at different times.
+Try to use the approach above (but if this fails, you can try picking the "1a" subnet, which seems to serve as some sort of default).

 ###### buckets